 The Audit Committee's role is to assist the Council in discharging its responsibilities for monitoring the integrity of the Society's financial reporting, assessing the effectiveness of the systems of internal control of the Society and monitoring the effectiveness, independence and objectivity of the internal and external auditors.
-The Committee's functions in 2023 included reviewing the Society Report (which includes the group financial statements of the Society), the annual and interim pro forma financial statements, the Aggregate Accounts and the Lloyd's Solvency and Financial Condition Report to the PRA.
+The Committee's functions in 2024 included reviewing the Society Report (which includes the group financial statements of the Society), the annual and interim pro forma financial statements, the Aggregate Accounts and the Lloyd's Solvency and Financial Condition Report to the PRA.

 The Audit Committee is chaired by an independent nominated member of the Council, Angela Crawford-Ingle.
 The other members of the Committee are drawn from the Council.
 No Executive Director of the Council is eligible to be a member of the Committee.
-The Chief Executive Officer, Chief Financial Officer, the Head of Internal Audit, senior managers, and the external auditor attend the meetings as appropriate.
-The Chairman also attends meetings by invitation.